Frequently Asked Questions

 Courses taken in Texas should have the same reference number.
 Refer to the Course Equivalency Chart for information regarding courses taken in Louisiana.
 For additional information, please contact the transcript evaluator at (409) 882-3398 or by e-mail.

 Applications are accepted one time a year.
-The deadline for applications is November 18.
+The deadline for applications is posted on the website.

 When do classes start?
 How many days a week are we in class and clinical?
 Is each semester different from each other?

 The program admits new applicants each January.
 The program lasts three semesters.
-Graduation is after completing the fall semester in December.
 The number of days students must devote to the program varies each semester.
 Each semester has a clinical component which is completed at facilities in the Golden Triangle area.

 The cost of the program is available on our website.
 For information regarding financial aid, contact the Office of Financial Aid at (409) 882-3317 or by financial aid office e-mail.
 Scholarships for health care professionals are available throughout the program.
 The nursing department shares scholarship information with the eligible students as it becomes available.

 Students who plan to transfer to a BSN program should contact that program and get a commitment in writing that this course is transferable.
 All courses are transferable to any other Texas College that has the same Workforce Education Course Manual (WECM) course number.
-Lamar State College-Orange has a formal articulation agreement with Lamar University Beaumont.
-This agreement streamlines the admission process into the Lamar University Beaumont ADN-BSN program.
 Students need to inform their academic advisor of their educational goals so that the student can register for the most appropriate courses.